-Budgeted cost: £ 1,000
+Budgeted cost: £ 10,600

 Activity Evidence that supports this approach Challenge number(s) addressed CPD training for teaching staff regarding data and target setting.
-CPD for all staff reviewing expectations for all PP students whilst identifying the potential barriers to learning. (£400) Staff to raise expectations for students through a supportive but challenging teaching approach.
+CPD for all staff using Google classroom and Chromebooks to provide PP students access to the curriculum through ICT.
+CPD for all staff reviewing expectations for all PP Staff to raise expectations for students through a supportive but challenging teaching approach.
 Mentoring must also reinforce high expectations and motivate students to succeed.
-Whole cohort Staff teaching new Level 2 courses will require training and support (£600) Staff will need training and support in delivering new course content and creating new schemes of work and assessment to support Level 2 courses Whole cohort
+Whole cohort students whilst identifying the potential barriers to learning. (£10,000) Staff teaching new Level 2 courses will require training and support (£600) Staff will need training and support in delivering new course content and creating new schemes of work and assessment to support Level 2 courses Whole cohort